GoodforGod/dummymaker/README.md

 ```

 ## Version History

+**1.0.3** - Lots of tests for all functionality, Added *DataTypeMap* parameter for users in SqlExporter (expandable data type for sql), *NamingStrategy* for exporters, bug fixes.

 **1.0.2** - Added special *GenRenameExport* annotation, export as single string, export values order fix, minor fixes and improvements.